ZNielsen/PodRacer/README.md

     - start_ep [int] - The episode number to start on.
         This episode will appear to come out the day you create the feed.
 All previous episodes will appear published as well.
         Note this argument selects from the number of episodes published in the feed, and may not match the publisher's self reported numbering.
         I have also noticed some podcast players take a bit to organize the "back catalog" correctly, so episodes may appear out of order for a bit.
-In my experience it resolves in an hour or so, which I assume corrilates with the player's next "update feed" call.
+In my experience it resolves in an hour or so, which I assume correlates with the player's next "update feed" call.
   - example call:
     ```bash
     curl -X POST -G \